justliam42/MSOE-notes/Classes/COM 1001/Notes.md

+### The recursive writing process

+(each of thes)
-topic prewriwte evidence organize dr
+topic prewrite evidence organize draft revise proofread

+annotated bibliography ends at the organize step